1. Will Nomad eliminate all my distribution points?

-Fan-Out achieves this increase in peer-to-peer performance by providing extra layers of Fan-Out peer masters that directly feed from the main Nomad master and can each in turn serve content to a number of peer systems in the same peer-to-peer method as the base method described above.
+Fan-Out achieves this increase in peer-to-peer performance by providing extra layers of Fan-Out peer masters that directly feed from the main Nomad master and can each, in turn, serve content to a number of peer systems in the same peer-to-peer method as the base method described above.

 To remove aged package content from the Nomad cache in efforts of freeing cache space to accommodate new content, Nomad invokes an automatic cache cleaning operation.
 This operation goes through an intelligent devolution process to make sure the best and most efficient decisions are being made before downloading the requested package content and deleting others that have already been downloaded.
-A cache priority setting for each package can additionally be set by SCCM administrators within the Nomad properties tab of a SCCM package directly within the SCCM console.
-As space may be required within the Nomad cache for new packages being deployed, or to adjust the maximum cache size, Nomad automatically manages this cache content by prioritizing the removal of package content according to the cache priority settings of the previously deployed and installed packages contained.
+A cache priority setting for each package can additionally be set by CM administrators within the Nomad properties tab of a CM package directly within the CM console.
+As space may be required within the Nomad cache for new packages being deployed, or to adjust the maximum cache size, Nomad automatically manages this cached content by prioritizing the removal of package content according to the cache priority settings of the previously deployed and installed packages contained.
 This automatic management of content within the Nomad cache ensures the most relevant packages are retained while only redundant content is removed to make space for the newly deployed packages as and when this is required.

-6. Can Nomad support PXE in branch offices?
+9. Can Nomad support PXE in branch offices?

-Nomad includes SCCM-compatible PXE technology on all computers wherever they are located, head office or remote locations, this is known as PXE Everywhere.
+Nomad includes CM-compatible PXE technology on all computers wherever they are located, head office or remote locations, this is known as PXE Everywhere.
 This feature allows dynamic elections to take place at local sites, and peer systems to determine the best system to host the PXE process and respond to PXE requests.

 PXE Everywhere has always been an integral part of the Nomad solution offering and license, making it a key component of any effective automated zero-touch operating system deployment capability.
 PXE Everywhere was the first enterprise-ready PXE service running on workstation class operating systems in the market and continues to build on its pedigree in enterprise systems management with its recent enhancement of the patent-pending Dynamic PXE capability.

-7. Can Nomad give me visibility into downloads?
+10. Can Nomad give me visibility into downloads?

 Furthermore, during an OS deployment Nomad provides a location on peer machines to temporarily host captured user data, so that the data can dynamically and safely be restored to the computer later in the deployment process.
 The OS deployment process can easily be modified to dynamically determine when USMT should use hard links or Nomad Peer Backup Assistant.

-9. Does Nomad use bits or BranchCache?
+12. Does Nomad use BITS or BranchCache?

 Short Answer: No – Nomad does not use BITS or BranchCache, period.
 1E have invented an intelligent bandwidth throttling technology (not rate-limited like BITS), and many-to-many sharing (like peer-to-peer but with the scalability required in large organizations).

-Long Answer: The early Nomad pre-dates BITS (and obviously BranchCache too).
-Organizations that used SMS (pre-SCCM) needed to transfer content to remote computers or Distribution Points around the world, but due to poor WAN links, the package distribution process kept failing.
+Long Answer: The early Nomad pre-dates BITS (and obviously BranchCache and Peer Cache too).
+Organizations that used SMS (pre-CM) needed to transfer content to remote computers or Distribution Points around the world, but due to poor WAN links, the package distribution process kept failing.
 1E created “SMSNomad” to help SMS Clients download content from centralized Distribution Points (usually in the HQ or Datacenter).
 This was the first SMS add-on to query the network connection between the client computer and the remote DP, including all the switches and routers between the two points.
-From the early days Nomad’s intelligent bandwidth throttling technology exceeded all our expectations – our customers could even transfer 5GB OS images to remote locations – and all without any changes whatsoever to the existing infrastructure!
+From the early days, Nomad’s intelligent bandwidth throttling technology exceeded all our expectations – our customers could even transfer 5GB OS images to remote locations – and all without any changes whatsoever to the existing infrastructure!

-10. Can Nomad support App-V environments with streaming from a DP?
+13. Can Nomad support App-V environments with streaming from a DP?

-Nomad fully supports streaming and download & execute modes for all App-V applications when integrated with SCCM.
+Nomad fully supports streaming and download & execute modes for all App-V applications when integrated with CM.
 Nomad adds additional network efficiency by only downloading the shortcut icons and advertisement information, therefore saving time and bandwidth.
 Nomad further optimizes the download of App-V content by enabling normal Nomad behaviour to obtain App-V content from peer computers, rather than being forced to obtain the content from a centralized App-V streaming server or Distribution Point.

 Nomad ensures it will never impact the user or computer, and therefore always ensures that at least 10% of the total disk space is always available for the user and system.
-This is a feature we’ve included in Nomad because SCCM can completely fill up all available disk space and prevent the computer from operating correctly.
+This is a feature we’ve included in Nomad because CM can completely fill up all available disk space and prevent the computer from operating correctly.